‘UN Security Council is an impaired organ, unable to act with credibility,’ says India

 India expressed support for the expansion of permanent and non-permanent categories of UNSC membership.

 India on Monday said that the United Nations Security Council had become an “impaired organ” and failed to act in a credible manner due to its unrepresentative nature.
-India’s Permanent Representative to the UN TS Tirumurti made the remark while speaking at the 75th Session of the United Nations General Assembly.
+India’s Permanent Representative to the UN TS Tirumurti made the remark while speaking at the 75th session of the United Nations General Assembly.

 Tirumurti spoke about how the Intergovernmental Negotiations framework, which is a group of nation-states working to bring about reforms within the UN Security Council, had not achieved anything substantial.
 “Inside the IGN, nothing has moved for more than a decade except hearing passionate statements on the need for reform,” he said.

-The ambassador added: “IGN has become like a platform for debate in a University rather than a serious resulted-oriented process in the United Nations consisting of sovereign Member States.”
+The ambassador added: “IGN has become like a platform for debate in a university rather than a serious resulted-oriented process in the United Nations consisting of sovereign member states.”

 Without taking names, Tirumurti said that a “handful of countries” were stopping the Intergovernmental Negotiations framework from progressing.
 “They are using the IGN as a smoke-screen to stop themselves from being identified by paying lip-service to Security Council reform,” he added.